Volkswagen Phaeton: Development

 The Phaeton was conceived by Ferdinand Piëch, then chairman of Volkswagen Group, who wanted a car that would surpass the German prestige market leaders, Mercedes-Benz and BMW, in part as a response to Mercedes' and BMW's decision to compete in Europe directly with Volkswagen by introducing the A-Class and BMW 3 Series Compact.
 It was officially revealed at the 2002 Geneva International Motor Show.

 Although the Volkswagen Group already had a direct competitor in the full sized luxury segment, the Audi A8, the Phaeton was intended to be more of a comfort-oriented limousine, like the Mercedes-Benz S-Class and Lexus LS, whereas the Audi A8 and BMW 7 Series are more performance-oriented.
 Piëch also wanted to move the VW brand upmarket, with the Phaeton serving as the brand's flagship model.

 Initial development of the Phaeton, given the internal project code VW611, began with Piëch giving his engineers a list of ten parameters the car needed to fulfill.
 Most of these specifications were not made known to the public, but a number of them were told to automotive reporters.

 One of them was that the Phaeton should be capable of being driven all day at 300 km/h with an exterior temperature of 50 °C whilst maintaining an interior temperature of 22 °C. Piëch requested this even though the Phaeton's top speed was electronically limited to 250 km/h.
+He also requested that if the car was driven at top speed for a long period and then suddenly came to an emergency stop, the oil pressure warning light should not come on.

-Other requirements were that the car should have a torsional rigidity of 37,000 N·m/degree, and that the electric motors that perform various functions in the vehicle be hidden for a cleaner look.
+Other requirements were that the car should have a torsional rigidity of 37,000 N·m/degree — by comparison, the Mercedes-Benz S-Class (W221) has a torsional rigidity of 27,500 N·m/degree — and that the electric motors that perform various functions in the vehicle be hidden for a cleaner look.
+Piëch also made a number of requests of the Phaeton's air conditioning and heating systems, an area which he admitted was a hobby of his, including that it should be completely draught-free and have four zones for climate control.

+Another demand was that on a cold day the windows should defrost quickly and the driver should not have to sit in the car with a jacket, which was accomplished by the addition of a programmable auxiliary heating system with its own fuel pump to warm up the car before passengers entered.

+According to Klaus Zyciora, head of interior design at Volkswagen at the time, the interior mockup for the Phaeton was the most expensive in the company's history.

 At the 1999 International Motor Show Germany, Volkswagen presented the Concept D, which was essentially a hatchback prototype of the Phaeton, with very similar design, V10 TDI engine, air suspension and all wheel drive.